-There is no universal standard for the manufacturing of pet food worldwide.
-In fact, some countries have such lax “regulations” their foods and source ingredients have been “blacklisted” by the pet parent community.
+There are no global universal standards for the manufacturing of pet food worldwide.
+In fact, some countries have such lax “regulations,” their pet foods and source ingredients have been “blacklisted,” either by governing bodies or simply by pet owners community.

 Table of Contents

 For example, China's pet food industry is well-known to manufacture products that turned out to be dangerous to our dogs on several occasions.
 But what's the actual difference in how dog foods and cat foods are manufactured in the United States when compared to the way this process is regulated in Europe, Canada or said China?